Queens College, City University of New York: Godwin-Ternbach Museum

 Since 1957 Queens College has been collecting works of art, these collections were initially used for teaching purposes and were meant to serve the college community.
 The collections were eventually brought together with the establishment of the Godwin-Ternbach Museum in 1981.
 The museum is now a part of the Kupferberg Center for the Arts, which has joined all the arts entities on campus in collaborations of visual, performance, dance, and theater arts.
 Former museum director, Amy Winter spent 16 years from the early 1990s on, introducing an active exhibition program and an expansion of collections related care and management.
 To address these concerns, Winter turned to MAP (The Museum Assessment Program); as a result not only did the museum improve its facilities but increased its collections-related staff as well.
-Today, co-directors Louise Weinberg and Maria Pio, manage the museum with its encyclopedic collections along with an ambitious agenda of workshops, school visits, gallery talks, zoom events, and a vigorous online presence.
+Co-directors Maria C. Pio and Louise Weinberg, manage the museum.
 Exhibitions and programs are free and open to the public.
 The museum is an integral part of Queens College that serves not only the students, faculty, and staff but the community at large.

+The Godwin-Ternbach Museum's founders were Frances Godwin and Joseph Ternbach.
+Frances Godwin taught art history at Queens College with a focus on early and Medieval Christian art.
+Joseph Ternbach was an art restorer who moved to Queens after escaping Nazi persecution in Vienna.
+A recent 2025 exhibition entitled "Quinceañera: Dress and Memory in Latine Culture" celebrated the coming-of-age tradition of the Quinceañera ceremony.

 The museum, located in Klapper Hall, maintains a fine collection of 7,000 pieces of art, as well as artifacts from all cultures dating from ancient times to the modern day.
-These include works by Rembrandt, Louise Nevelson, Pablo Picasso, Claudia DeMonte, Henri Matisse, Andy Warhol, Margot Lovejoy, Hale Aspacio Woodruff, and George Braque.
+These include works by Rembrandt, Louise Nevelson, Pablo Picasso, Claudia DeMonte, Henri Matisse, Andy Warhol, Margot Lovejoy, Hale Aspacio Woodruff, and Georges Braque.